-Figure 32.2.
+Figure 29.2.
 PCA Counter/Timer Block Diagram

-32.2.
+29.2.
 PCA0 Interrupt Sources

-Figure 32.3 shows a diagram of the PCA interrupt tree.
-There are eight independent event flags that can be used to generate a PCA0 interrupt.
-They are: the main PCA counter overflow flag (CF), which is set upon a 16-bit overflow of the PCA0 counter, an intermediate overflow flag (COVF), which can be set on an overflow from the 8th, 9th, 10th, or 11th bit of the PCA0 counter, and the individual flags for each PCA channel (CCF0, CCF1, and CCF2), which are set according to the operation mode of that module.
+Figure 29.3 shows a diagram of the PCA interrupt tree.
+There are five independent event flags that can be used to generate a PCA0 interrupt.
+They are: the main PCA counter overflow flag (CF), which is set upon a 16-bit overflow of the PCA0 counter, an intermediate overflow flag (COVF), which can be set on an overflow from the 8th through 15th bit of the PCA0 counter, and the individual flags for each PCA channel (CCF0, CCF1, and CCF2), which are set according to the operation mode of that module.
 These event flags are always set when the trigger condition occurs.
 Each of these flags can be individually selected to generate a PCA0 interrupt, using the corresponding interrupt enable flag (ECF for CF, ECOV for COVF, and ECCFn for each CCFn).
 PCA0 interrupts must be globally enabled before any individual interrupt sources are recognized by the processor.
-PCA0 interrupts are globally enabled by setting the EA bit and the EPCA0 bit to logic 1.
+PCA0 interrupts are globally enabled by setting the EA bit in the IE register and the EPCA0 bit in the EIE1 register to logic 1.

-Figure 32.3.
+Figure 29.3.
 PCA Interrupt Block Diagram

-32.3.
+29.3.
 Capture/Compare Modules

-Each module can be configured to operate independently in one of six operation modes: Edge-triggered Capture, Software Timer, High Speed Output, Frequency Output, 8 to 11-Bit Pulse Width Modulator, or 16-Bit Pulse Width Modulator.
+Each module can be configured to operate independently in one of six operation modes: edge-triggered capture, software timer, high-speed output, frequency output, 8-bit through 15-bit pulse width modulator, or 16-bit pulse width modulator.
 Each module has Special Function Registers (SFRs) associated with it in the CIP-51 system controller.
 These registers are used to exchange data with a module and configure the module's mode of operation.
-Table 32.2 summarizes the bit settings in the PCA0CPMn and PCA0PWM registers used to select the PCA capture/compare module's operating mode.
-All modules set to use 8, 9, 10, or 11-bit PWM mode must use the same cycle length (8-11 bits).
+Table 29.2 summarizes the bit settings in the PCA0CPMn and PCA0PWM registers used to select the PCA capture/compare module's operating mode.
+Note that all modules set to use 8-bit through 15-bit PWM mode must use the same cycle length (8-15 bits).
 Setting the ECCFn bit in a PCA0CPMn register enables the module's CCFn interrupt.

-Table 32.2.
-PCA0CPM and PCA0PWM Bit Settings for PCA Capture/Compare Modules
+Table 29.2.
+PCA0CPM and PCA0PWM Bit Settings for PCA Capture/Compare Modules^{1,2,3,4,5,6}